supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 title: Daily Notes
 description:
 published: true
-date: 2020-12-20T17:46:25.526Z
+date: 2020-12-20T17:46:56.674Z
 tags:
 editor: markdown
 dateCreated: 2020-12-18T14:23:19.314Z
 ---

 # New chair
 I finally got a new chair.
 Years of poor posture, hours of abusing my back with poor chairs.
-Feels amazing!
+Feels amazing to be able to sit straight and comfortably!

 In the past, there was days when I was wondering to myself: "Why I don't want to study?
 I am not feeling the same passion I usually have for learning, what's up?"
 I thought my learn drive was dying!